-- 1. The eligible consumer would be unable to begin or continue the IPE, and/or - 2.
-The program would be jeopardized to the extent that employment would be delayed or could not be achieved, and/or

-3. The needed services are not readily available and feasible through existing community agencies.
+- a.
+The eligible consumer would be unable to begin or continue the IPE, and/or - b.
+The program would be jeopardized to the extent that employment would be delayed or could not be achieved, and/or - c.
+The needed services are not readily available and feasible through existing community agencies.